 You can even ask a question on Quora yourself and see the comments that other users provide.
 Sometimes those answers or opinions can spark a different point of view or another idea along the same thought process.

-Bonus: Let Fresh Ideas Come to You
+And, You Can Let Fresh Ideas Come to You

 Aside from seeking out fresh ideas for upcoming articles, it’s a smart idea to set up a system where the ideas come to you instead.
-Sign up for industry newsletters so their emails land right in your inbox.
-This is a great way to keep track of your market’s announcements, news, stats and other interesting facts.
+Sign up for industry newsletters so their emails land right in your inbox; this is a great way to keep track of your market’s announcements, news, stats and other interesting facts.

 Additionally, find a way to capture current articles you come across throughout the day.
 For example, when you’re browsing online while waiting in a queue and come across an interesting article, you can save it to a site like Pocket, or to a list in Evernote.

 You can refer back to both to your newsletters and these lists when you’re ready to write up the content that needs to be published.
-That way you aren’t wasting time trying to find inspiration, and can focus on producing quality content instead.
+That way you aren’t wasting time trying to find inspiration and can focus on producing quality content instead.